Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VM.MaintenanceConfig.md

 ## NOTES

-Operating system updates with Update Managment center is a preview feature.
+Operating system updates with Update Management center is a preview feature.
 Not all operating systems are supported, check out the `LINKS` section for more information.
 Update management center doesn't support driver updates.